GUIDE 2024

 For example, you’ve stumbled onto a document and aren’t sure if it’s the most recent version.
 Inquiring minds want to know if the document you’ve stumbled onto is valid and up to date.
 In this blog post, I detail the process that goes into managing that.

-What Exactly is the Document Lifecycle?
+What is the Document Lifecycle?

 The steps that a document travels through when it is published, disseminated, and used in a document, from the time it is created to the time it is archived or removed.